Jeremy Cooke

 Sir Jeremy Lionel Cooke (born 28 April 1949), styled The Hon.
-Mr Justice Cooke, is a former judge at the Queen's Bench in the High Court starting from 2001 and was presiding judge for the South Eastern Circuit from 2007 to 2011, and judge In charge of the Commercial Court from 2012 to his retirement in 2016.
+Mr Justice Cooke, is a former judge in the Queen's Bench in the High Court starting from 2001 and was presiding judge for the South Eastern Circuit from 2007 to 2011, and judge in charge of the Commercial Court from 2012 to his retirement in 2016.

 Career

 Educated at Whitgift School in Croydon and St Edmund Hall, Oxford, he became a solicitor in 1973 and was called to the Bar at Lincoln's Inn in 1976.

 He became a QC in 1990, working at 7 King's Bench Walk, where he was noted as a leading "commercial silk" by The Lawyer, who said he specialised in "energy, insurance and reinsurance, professional negligence and shipping and maritime law."
 He became head of chambers in May 2000, replacing Stephen Tomlinson, who left and became a high court judge.
 Cooke himself became a judge in 2001, being replaced by Julian Flaux QC and Gavin Kealey QC as head of chambers.
 He acted as an assistant recorder 1994-8 then as a recorder 1998–2001.